EquinoxRealms/Rules/english.md

 #General conduct

 1) Maintain a calm atmosphere at all times.
 Be respectful to all players and staff members.
-Any form of harrassment or bullying is stricly not allowed.
+Any form of harrassment, directed language, or bullying is stricly not allowed.

-2) Advertisement of other minecraft services - Minecraft servers and their corresponding websites and linking to social media content which promotes others Minecraft networks is stricly not tolerated.
+2) Advertisement of other minecraft services - Minecraft servers and their corresponding websites or platforms and linking to social media content which promotes others Minecraft networks is stricly not tolerated.

-3)
+3) Do not spam.

+4) Do not link to any inappropriate or objectionable material.
+This includes private and personal information, including confidential staff information.

+5) Do not scam (or mislead) players into doing actions that may disrupt them.
+This includes trickery to make players leave the match.